Topics Map > User Guides

 Summary of Best Practices for User Rights Management in REDCap:

-• Review your User Access Dashboard periodically: The User Access Dashboard will show all of the users for all of the projects that you manage User Rights before.
-Review it at least every six months to ensure that all users have the appropriate level of access to the projects they are on.
+- Review your User Access Dashboard periodically: The User Access Dashboard will show all of the users for each project you have User Rights access on.
+Review it every month to ensure that all users have the appropriate level of access to the projects they are on.
+Set an expiration date for any users that have left/are leaving your project.

 Requesting an SMPH REDCap Account